Using the Information Sign

 Some tags have additional values or attributes, and look like this:

-or <tag attribute="value">
+<tag="value"> or <tag attribute="value">

-makes text red.
-Red
+For example <color=”red”> makes text red.
+Red is the color tag’s value.

-inserts the fourth sprite from the default Sprite Asset. index
+Similarly <sprite index=3> inserts the fourth sprite from the default Sprite Asset. index is an attribute of the sprite tag, and its value is 3.

 A tag, including its attributes, can be up to 128 characters long.